mthh/nightcoords/README.md

 # nightcoords

-Get the night world geometry at a given date and time.
+Get the night/day world geometry at a given date and time.

 # Example:
 Get the geometry of the night zone at 5pm (UTC) on 15th august 2017 and save it in a geojson Feature Collection: